AoiKuiyuyou/AoikC4x86Study/JIT.md

 Filling up relative offsets
 ===========================

-For addresses of compiled "labels" to be known, the first pass stores addresses of compiled x86 code for each c4 opcode in the opcode cell (of `e[]` array) itself:
+For addresses of compiled "labels" to be known, the first pass stores addresses of compiled x86 code for each c4 opcode in the opcode cell (of `text[]` array) itself:

     before:    | <opcode> | 0x00    | 0x00   | 0x00    |
     after:     | <opcode> | <least 3 bytes of x86 ptr> |